Brown v. Board of Education: Legal criticism and praise

-In his book The Tempting of America (page 82), Robert Bork endorsed the Brown decision as follows:

-By 1954, when Brown came up for decision, it had been apparent for some time that segregation rarely if ever produced equality.
-Quite aside from any question of psychology, the physical facilities provided for blacks were not as good as those provided for whites.
-That had been demonstrated in a long series of cases ...
-The Court's realistic choice, therefore, was either to abandon the quest for equality by allowing segregation or to forbid segregation in order to achieve equality.
-There was no third choice.
-Either choice would violate one aspect of the original understanding, but there was no possibility of avoiding that.
-Since equality and segregation were mutually inconsistent, though the ratifiers did not understand that, both could not be honored.
-When that is seen, it is obvious the Court must choose equality and prohibit state-imposed segregation.
-The purpose that brought the fourteenth amendment into being was equality before the law, and equality, not separation, was written into the law.

 In June 1987, Philip Elman, a civil rights attorney who served as an associate in the Solicitor General's office during Harry Truman's term, claimed he and Associate Justice Felix Frankfurter were mostly responsible for the Supreme Court's decision, and stated that the NAACP's arguments did not present strong evidence.
 Elman has been criticized for offering a self-aggrandizing history of the case, omitting important facts, and denigrating the work of civil rights attorneys who had laid the groundwork for the decision over many decades.
-However, Frankfurter was also known for being one of court's most outspoken advocates of the judicial restraint philosophy of basing court rulings on existing law rather than personal or political considerations.
-Public officials in the United States today are nearly unanimous in lauding the ruling.
-In May 2004, the fiftieth anniversary of the ruling, President George W. Bush spoke at the opening of the Brown v.
-Board of Education National Historic Site, calling Brown "a decision that changed America for the better, and forever."
-Most Senators and Representatives issued press releases hailing the ruling.
+However, Frankfurter was also known for being one of the court's most outspoken advocates of the judicial restraint philosophy of basing court rulings on existing law rather than personal or political considerations.

-In a 2016 article in Townhall.com, an outlet of the Salem Media Group, economist Thomas Sowell argued that when Chief Justice Earl Warren declared in the landmark 1954 case of Brown v.
+In a 2016 article in Townhall.com, economist Thomas Sowell argued that when Chief Justice Earl Warren declared in the landmark 1954 case of Brown v.
 Board of Education that racially separate schools were "inherently unequal," Dunbar High School was a living refutation of that assumption.
 And it was within walking distance of the Supreme Court."
-In Sowell's estimation, "Dunbar, which had been accepting outstanding black students from anywhere in the city, could now accept only students from the rough ghetto neighborhood in which it was located" as a detrimental consequence of the SCOTUS decision.
+In Sowell's estimation, "Dunbar, which had been accepting outstanding black students from anywhere in the city, could now accept only students from the rough ghetto neighborhood in which it was located" as a detrimental consequence of the Supreme Court's decision.